Philippus/elastic4s/README.md

 elastic4s
 =========

 Elastic4s is a concise, idiomatic, type safe Scala DSL for ElasticSearch.
-This gives you the full power of a DSL to construct your queries, indexes, etc without needing to generate JSON.
-Sometimes you have data in JSON and its easy to use that straight in requests.
-Other times you want to create your requests programatically and a DSL is more convenient.
-Elastic4s is designed for that latter scenario.
+This gives you the full power of a DSL to construct your queries (hopefully!) reducing errors.
+Due to its typesafe nature Elastic4s is also a good way to learn the options available for any operation, as your IDE can use the type information to show you what methods are available.
+Elastic4s also allows you to index JSON documents from standard JSON libraries such as Jackson.